 What is Hearing Disability?

-Persons with hearing impairment having difficulty of various degrees in hearing sounds is a Hearing impaired person.
+Persons with hearing impairment having difficulty of various degrees in hearing sounds is a hearing impaired person.
+A minimum hearing disability of 40% is considered eligible for the disability card and other facilities and concessions available.

 Definition As Per The RPWD Act 2016